 Git Merge

-Git merge is the default method for integrating changes from one branch into another.
-When you run git merge <branch>, Git creates a new commit that combines the changes from the specified branch into the current branch.
+, Git creates a new commit that combines the changes from the specified branch into the current branch.
 This new commit has two parent commits: one from the current branch and one from the merged branch.

 One advantage of Git merge is that it preserves the history of both branches.
 Each branch’s commits are retained and can be traced back to their respective branches.
 Additionally, merge commits provide a clear and explicit record of when and how the branches were merged.